colts70/The-Sematic-Stack/README.md

 “If DNS tells machines where to go, HESS / DFH tells machines what it means when they get there — before inference begins.”

+Hallucination at the Root: Fixed.
+If an AI knows before it reads that a site is an "Official Technical Manual" rather than a "Satirical Blog," its temperature for hallucination drops because the context window is pre-weighted.

 HESS is the only publicly discoverable, domain-owned, deterministic mechanism on today’s web that allows a site owner to declare semantic intent and provenance before crawling, retrieval, or inference begins “the only root-level, domain-owned, first-hop deterministic mechanism…”

 "Fills the Semantic Blind Spot" between location (DNS) and retrieval (HTTP).